saumyasam/research_papers/AI_Health/Lab2_Classification_Markdown.md

 ---

 ## Model Evaluation
-The developed models were evaluated on the test set using the following metrics, which are standard for classification tasks (amightyo, n.d.):
+The developed models were evaluated on the test set using the following metrics, which are standard for classification tasks According to Montoya and Itauma [1]:
 ●	Accuracy: The proportion of correctly predicted instances out of the total instances.
 ●	Precision: The proportion of true positive predictions among all positive predictions made by the model.
 It measures the exactness of the model.
 ●	Recall (Sensitivity): The proportion of true positive predictions among all actual positive instances.
 It measures the completeness of the model.